Shawnee, Colorado

 Shawnee is an unincorporated community and post office in northern Park County, Colorado, United States, that is a historic district listed on the National Register of Historic Places (NRHP).

 Description

 Shawnee is situated along the North Fork South Platte River, west of Bailey on U.S. Route 285.

-Shawnee consists of a general store and post office, and surrounding houses, on the hillside south of the highway overlooking the river valley.
+The historical district of Shawnee consists of Time Capsule Framing & Art, Shawnee Mountain Gallery, a post office, the Shawnee Cemetery, and surrounding houses, on the hillside south of the highway overlooking the river valley.

+Shawnee also consists of award winning fly fishing ranches, Ben Tyler Trail, and the subdivisions, Singleton and Belford Heights.

 History

-A post office called Shawnee has been in operation since 1900.
+A post office named Fairville, Colorado opened on September 13, 1878.
+The Fairville post office was renamed Slaghts on February 23, 1882, and was then moved a half mile (800 m) and renamed Shawnee on April 19,1900.
 The community takes its name from nearby Shawnee Peak.

 The Shawnee Historic District was added to the NRHP July 8, 2010.